 What about us normies?
 Those who don’t mind being sore the next morning but react to the word “bushwhack” like the fat old dog to “vet”?
 Our stories are lost, not impressive enough for the survivorman and too try-hard to the weekend stroller.

 Today I defy convention.
 On a sunny Sunday in July I took my first shot at Coliseum Mountain, in Lynn Headwaters Regional Park on Vancouver’s North Shore.
 Lynn Headwaters is one of my favourite places in the world.
-It has trails for every: ones you can wheelchair down, ones with a bit of a climb, ones which tax all but the very fit, and routes with mountain traverses and alpine challenges that the park would not dare to advertise, for fear of great reeking heaps of dead tourists.
+It has trails for all: ones you can wheelchair down, ones with a bit of a climb, ones which tax all but the very fit, and routes with mountain traverses and alpine challenges that the park would not dare to advertise, for fear of great reeking heaps of dead tourists.
 If you like company, head into Lynn Canyon and get booty-shorts tight with people taking iPad selfies on a suspension bridge that’s more biomass than structure.
 If you like solitude, Lynn Headwaters can provide even on weekend afternoons.
 It is a little patch of joy.